indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 - "Meteor": These are usually indicated by an orange circle that doesn't move with the player.
 They can vary with size, but generally disappear after the skill is cast.
 - "Green Circle": What occurs during this mech varies with each boss, however the indicator is that one (or more) small green circles will spawn around the boss.
 Aim to stand inside one of the green circle.
 - "Blue Circles": These are usually indicated by a large amount of giant blue circles spawning all around the boss.
 Avoid standing in the blue circles to avoid taking damage.
 - "Feel the Pain!": This mechanic is named after the text that normally accompanies it.
-Whoever is tanking the boss at that moment is attacked with a lightning that will chain to any nearby players, increasing the damage to every player hit.
+Whoever is tanking the boss at that moment is attacked with a lightning bolt that will chain to any nearby players, increasing the damage to every player hit.
 When this mech goes off, ensure you are all separated.
 - "Omae wa moe shindeiru wo": This mechanic is named after the text that normally accompanies it.
 A reference to the Fist of the North Star anime, the boss dishes out an extremely high amount of undodgeable damage.
 - Tank Buster: This mechanic is indicated by a giant orange circle that looks similar to a clock.
 Anyone inside the circle gets hit for massive damage.
 Implied by the name, this mechanic is targeted towards the tanking player.
+- DPS Check: This mechanic often doesn't have any text indicators and usually starts at 10%.
+There are several variations:
+	- Tank-Stat Check - The Boss gains a large damage increase that takes out large chunks of the tanking player's HP.
+If the tank isn't strong enough, or the DPSes aren't strong enough, the team is wiped by auto attacks.
+The only time limit is the capabilities of the tank.
+	- Standard DPS Check - Typically, the boss will stop all mechanics and go inactive.
+If the Boss is not killed in time, it will kill the entire party at once.
+	- Minion DPS Check - Typically the boss summons one or more minions and gains heavy damage reduction and/or gives out a debuff on the party.
+		- If you get a debuff, you will typically have to kill the right enemy to dispel the debuff, then kill the boss before the party is wiped.
+		- If the boss summons several minions, you must kill the minions and use the item they give you on the boss to kill it.

 ### Content Progression